grmarxer/Openstack/Openstack_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

     5 node(s) successfully moved to the "available" state.
     ```

 7. Issue the `openstack baremetal node list` command again.
 This is the desired result.
-Provisioning state will transition to `clean failed`, that is expected.
+Provisioning state will transition to `available` and the nodes will be powered off.

     ```
     (undercloud) [stack@osp16-undercloud ~]$ openstack baremetal node list